Chapter 6 of Running a Family Office Under $100M

 The personal allowance (£12,570) disappears entirely once income exceeds £125,140—you lose £1 for every £2 earned above £100,000.

-£300K flowing from interest income faces your marginal rate of 45%.
+£300K of interest income flows, and it faces your marginal rate of 45%.
 That £300K gross becomes roughly £165K net after income tax.
 You've handed 45% to HMRC.

 Contrast with capital gains: